Security Debt can Hinder Your Business Growth

 Hello!

-Security Matters
+Why Security Matters for Growth

-It can be hard to get into these large organizations and brands because they don’t want to take risks with patient or customer data.
-It can be difficult to get a foothold in these big brands and organizations because they aren’t interested in taking risks with their customer or patient data.
-A recent survey shows that 10% of US companies are currently working to comply with more than 50 privacy laws and another 26% are working to address between six and 49.
-This is a requirement for buyers.
-They need to be confident that the organization with which they do business can manage this level of responsibility.
+Many companies aim to sell into large enterprises and highly regulated sectors such as financial services and healthcare.
+These organizations are reluctant to take risks with patient or customer data, making it difficult for vendors to gain a foothold.
+A 2026 survey shows that 10% of US companies are currently working to comply with more than 50 privacy laws, while another 26% are addressing between six and 49.
+Buyers need confidence that their vendors can manage this level of responsibility.

-Three Steps to Check Security Debt
+Three Steps to Reduce Security Debt

 1. Transform Security Requirements into Everyday Processes